OpenDFM/NeuSym-RAG/documents/vectorstore.md

     - Refer to [Manage Schema](https://milvus.io/docs/v2.4.x/schema.md) for field definition;
 - The **indexes** for each collection which help to speed up the search and define the metric type for vectors.
     - Refer to [Index Vector Fields](https://milvus.io/docs/v2.4.x/index-vector-fields.md?tab=floating) and [Index Scalar Fields](https://milvus.io/docs/v2.4.x/index-scalar-fields.md) for index definition.
-- Please refer to [`vectorstore_schema.json.template`](../data/vectorstore/vectorstore_schema.json.template) about the definition of vectorstore schema.
+- Check our [`vectorstore_schema.json.template`](../data/vectorstore/vectorstore_schema.json.template) about the definition of vectorstore schema.

 ## Build BM25 Vocabulary